eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 ![Expert/Racer Booster Straps showing cam-style buckle](/assets/img/booster-power-strap.jpeg)
 *Photo: Expert/Racer Booster Straps showing cam-style buckle*

-Booster straps combine their elasticity with the simplicity of a cam-style buckle that lets you cinch and tighten better than most available static straps.
+Booster straps combine their elasticity with the simplicity of a cam-style buckle that lets skiers cinch and tighten better than most available static straps.
 But not overdoing it is part of the battle too.
 Booster Straps are not foolproof and still need to be appropriately tightened but not overly tight.

 #### Manufacturer Options